 Rebekka also finds it quite easy to fit her shifts around her A-levels.
 She explains how she manages it: “I use my free time wisely, which often means studying on Saturdays and more in the school holidays, because then I can work evening shifts.”

 Daniel finds his uni timetable also works well with lesson timings.
 “The children and adults I teach are within the learn 2 swim programme, which specifically targets school kids and adults,” he says.
 “Because the children don’t finish school until the afternoon, it means I can fit in lessons really easily with my university timetable.”

 Unlike a typical student job, teaching children to swim isn’t a stationary position; there are always opportunities to progress, gain more skills, take on more responsibilities and earn more money.
-Progressing to the Swim England Level 2 Teaching Swimming qualification lets you teach swimming lessons independently.
+Progressing to the SEQ Level 2 Swimming Teacher qualification lets you teach swimming lessons independently.